h-shukla/Travel-Logger/README.md

   - [x] Add CRUD functionality to the controllers
   - [x] Add authorization to the CRUD controllers so unauthorized users can't access it
   - [ ] Add CRUD to comments within a community
-  - [ ] Add user route to push a community to communities arrray of the when the user joins a community
+  - [ ] Add user route to push add community to model array when user joins

 ## Frontend